romandulman/reactjs-mongo-nodejs-guestbook-app/README.md

-# Guestbook App
+# Guestbook Web App
+### In development progress...

-Gusetbook App - Mongo DB + Node.JS Backend and React.JS frontend
+Gusetbook App - Mongo DB + Node.JS Backend and React.JS frontend, Docker and Jenkins CD/CI pipeline

-## in dvelopment...
+#### This Example project shows how to implement:

+- Node.JS as backend with express, rest api and Mongoose
+- React.JS as frontend
+- Unit tests both in frontend & backend
+- Load & Performance tests
+- Selenium UI tests with Node.JS
+- Static Code Analysis with SonarQube
+- jenkins CD/CI pipeline
+- Build Docker image from Docker file and deploy whole env with Docker Compose

 #### You need to execute in the MongoDB Docker container commands to add a database and collection for the first time: